Solar energy

 Is insulation the answer?

-The issue — and what Project Zero and Van Someren needed to find an answer for — is all about insulation.
+The issue — and what Van Someren needed to find an answer for — is all about insulation.

 For a PVT panel to work efficiently at generating both solar and thermal energy, it needs to both block and absorb heat.